 So why am I telling you this?
 It can be easy to get frustrated with a toddler having a tantrum, a child reacting as if a broken pencil is the end of the world, or a teenager who snaps at a simple question.
 But I think that understanding a little more about their brains, and the ways in which emotional regulation develops over time, can help us all to be more empathetic.
 Remember how difficult it can be to control your emotions when you are tired, and those prefrontal cortex - amygdala connections aren’t functioning well, and imagine how it must be when they aren’t yet fully developed.
 How big a deal small things can feel.
 And that what you need is comfort and support, and a safe space to talk about emotions, to try to avoid the issue escalating.
 It might be easier said than done, but just maybe understanding that could help us all to guide the young people in our lives and help them deal with emotions a little better.

 Loved this post?
 Check out our other mental wellbeing tips and resources for PSHE lessons or wellbeing activities for primary schools.
-And why not join our mailing list below to get regular emails packed with articles, resources and fun enrichment activities for science to try out with your class?
+And why not join our mailing list below to get regular emails packed with articles, resources and fun science enrichment activities to try out with your class?